Procure to Pay: Everything You Need to Know

 1. Identify the need

 The departments needing raw materials or services will reach out to the procurement department with their purchase request.
-This request will contain specifications such as quantity, quality, timeline, among others.
+This request will contain specifications such as quantity, quality, and timeline, among others.

 2. Generate requisitions